County Jail

 Visitation Hours

-Visitation is available at Wyoming County Jail from Monday to Friday, 9 AM to 6 PM.
+Visitation is available at Frederick County Jail from Monday to Friday, 9 AM to 6 PM.
 Please call ahead to confirm visitation hours and availability, or check the jail’s official website.

 Frequently Asked Questions

-How can I find an inmate in Wyoming Jail?
+How can I find out if someone is in Frederick County Jail?

-What are the visitation guidelines for Wyoming Jail?
+What are the visitation rules at Frederick County Jail?